apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 BookKeeper bookies can be configured using the [`conf/bookkeeper.conf`](reference-configuration.md#bookkeeper) configuration file.
 The most important aspect of configuring each bookie is ensuring that the [`zkServers`](reference-configuration.md#bookkeeper-zkServers) parameter is set to the connection string for the Pulsar cluster's local ZooKeeper.

-### Starting up bookies
+### Start bookies

-You can start up a bookie in two ways: in the foreground or as a background daemon.
+You can start a bookie in two ways: in the foreground or as a background daemon.

 To start the bookie in the background, use the [`pulsar-daemon`](reference-cli-tools.md#pulsar-daemon) CLI tool: